Designers: Charles and Ray Eames

 The table's compact size—13 ¼ inches deep, 15 ½ inches wide, 10 inches high—make it versatile and easy to move around the deck, terrace, or pool side.

-Another stone from Georgia, the Georgia Grey Marble is a cloudy grey and comes from the quarry that produced the marble used in the 2004 renovation of the Museum of Modern Art in New York.
+Georgia Grey Marble is a cloudy grey and comes from the quarry that produced the marble used in the 2004 renovation of the Museum of Modern Art in New York.
 Quebec Graphite Granite, a subtly patterned, deep-hued stone, was used to rich effect in Chicago's John Hancock Center.
 Wisconsin Black Marble is a unique dark stone speckled with lustrous green and grey veins.
 Each stone top is cut to order and features beveled edges that echo the original birch plywood tops.

 Innovative design using wire rods.Charles and Ray Eames View Design Story